 Ferkauf Graduate School

-Graduate of the Center for Psychoanalytically Oriented Psychotherapy Studies, Tel Aviv 1998
+Post Graduate Certificate in Psychotherapy from the Center for Psychoanalytically Oriented Psychotherapy Studies ("Halfaba"), Tel Aviv